-Ostmeier’s courses on fairy tales, fantasy and the uncanny tackle the moves from utopian to anti-utopian tales and have inspired several essays, on Michael Ende’s and Cornelia Funke’s fantasy texts, the film “Ever After” and the Grimms’ concepts of nature and wonder.
-These essays examine how these fantasy texts and films interrogate the borders between reality and fiction and expose the psychological and social risks of crossing such borders.
+Ostmeier’s courses on fairy tales, fantasy and the uncanny tackle the moves from utopian to anti-utopian tales and have inspired several essays, as for example, on Michael Ende’s and Cornelia Funke’s fantasy texts, the film “Ever After” and the link between the Grimms’ concepts of nature and the marvelous.
+The essays examine how these fantasy texts and films interrogate the borders between reality and fiction and expose the psychological and social risks of crossing such borders.
 Ostmeier views the popular fascination with such risks as a desire for an ethics that evades the violence of authoritative structures.
 The recent essay “Rafik Schami’s Tales about Fairy Tales” places this topic in the context of the hybridity of postmodern storytelling.
-The following essays are forthcoming: “Frogs and Salamanders as Agents of Romanticism.”
+The following essays have been recently published or are forthcoming: “Frogs and Salamanders as Agents of Romanticism.”
 (MLN, 2014).
 “Politik des Wunderbaren: Nationale Identität und Utopie in ausgewählten Werken der Gebrüder Grimm.
-Märchen, Mythen und Moderne: 200 Jahre Kinder- und Hausmärchen der Brüder Grimm. (forthcoming summer 2014),“The Feminine Beast: Exploitation vs. Liberation in Early 20th Century Literature.”
-Konturen.
-University of Oregon.
+Märchen, Mythen und Moderne: 200 Jahre Kinder- und Hausmärchen der Brüder Grimm. (forthcoming Fall 2014),“The Feminine Beast: Exploitation vs. Liberation in Early 20th Century Literature.” (forthcoming Fall 2014 in Web Journal Konturen at University of Oregon).

-From Fall 2002 to 2012 Ostmeier acted as Director of Graduate Studies, and in 2012 she had been elected as College of Arts’ and Sciences’ representative on the UO’s Graduate Council.
-She has served as a member of the Advisory Board of the Oregon Humanities Center, as Humanities Representative on the Arts and Sciences Curriculum Committees.
-She has initiated and for many years co-organized the German outreach program, and the manifold activities of the Healing Arts Research Interest Group at CSWS.
-In Fall 2013 she was awarded the Oregon Humanities Center’s Provost’s Senior Humanist Fellowship, in 2014/2015 she will be on sabbatical before she takes over the headship of the Department from 2015 to 2018.
+From Fall 2002 to 2012 Ostmeier acted as Director of Graduate Studies.
+In 2012-2014 she served as elected College of Arts’ and Sciences’ representative on the UO’s Graduate Council.
+She has also served as a member of the Advisory Board of the Oregon Humanities Center, and as Humanities Representative on the Arts and Sciences Curriculum Committees.
+She has initiated, and for many years co-organized the German outreach program, and the manifold activities of the Healing Arts Research Interest Group at CSWS.
+In Fall 2013 Ostmeier was awarded the Oregon Humanities Center’s Provost’s Senior Humanist Fellowship.
+During her sabbatical in 2014/2015 she will launch a new book project on fantasy literature before taking over the headship of the Department in 2015.